DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 If the user has not answered the question, we show an error message:

 > Select if this organisation can sponsor Skilled Worker visas for courses they run

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- creating an onboarding process for Publish users
+- changing visa sponsorship in bulk for courses

+### Creating an onboarding process for Publish users

+Currently, we have a [support process to onboard organisations](/support-for-publish/adding-and-editing-organisations/) onto Publish.
+However, we do not have a process for users to complete their setup.

+Users are shown an empty course list when they first enter Publish.
+We do not tell them what information to add before creating and publishing courses.

+For example, to successfully create and publish a course, a provider must have previously set up:

+- schools
+- study sites
+- an accredited provider - if the organisation is a training partner
+- visa sponsorship details

+In future, we will consider creating an onboarding process for Publish users to ensure their account is correctly set up.

+### Changing visa sponsorship in bulk for courses

+When a user changes their answer to the visa sponsorship questions, the changes are not reflected in the courses they or their training partners run.
+This means they need to amend each course individually.

+We will consider improving the ‘Change’ flow by including the option to update courses.